google/turbinia/docs/developer/develop-minikube.md

 This setup will provide run time debugging with breakpoints/watches in VSCode as well as hot-reloading of code changes to the live Turbinia deployment without having to rebuild the containers or restart the deployment.

 ---
-NOTE: This setup has been tested and is in active use by the Turbinia developers in the following configurations.
+NOTE: This setup has been tested by the Turbinia developers in the following configurations.
 * MacAir M3 8GB with Docker Desktop
 * GCE (e2-standard-4) Debian 12/bookworm 16GB with Docker Engine (Running on GCP using the [VSCode Remote SSH extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh))
    * Setting up the VSCode Remote-SSH extension is outside of scope for this documentation but more information can be found [here](https://code.visualstudio.com/docs/remote/ssh).
    * NOTE: The GCE machine is used as a local machine running in GCP where you will install minikube and the other dependencies on.
+* If you want to develop with a full VSCode web interface you can use the [GCP Cloud Shell Editor](https://shell.cloud.google.com/)
+   * This setup has all the dependecies and VSCode extensions neeeded for Turbinia development pre-installed and configured.
+You can continue the setup at the section [here](#start-minkube-cluster).
+   * Take note of the limitations [here](https://cloud.google.com/shell/docs/quotas-limits)
+   * If the limitations are an issue for you, have a look into at the (paid) version called [Google Cloud Workstation](https://cloud.google.com/workstations/).

 ## Components
 ### Minikube